 Paralegals and legal assistants do a variety of tasks to support lawyers, including maintaining and organizing files, conducting legal research, and drafting documents.
 Paralegals and legal assistants are found in all types of organizations, but most work for law firms, corporate legal departments, or government agencies.

 The paralegal profession has grown tremendously since its introduction in the 1960s.
-Now there are more than 256,000 paralegals working in the United States.
-Additionally, paralegal jobs are projected to grow by 18% from 2010-2020.
+Now there are more than 285,600 paralegals working in the United States.
+Additionally, paralegal jobs are projected to grow much faster than average from 2016-2026.
 1

 The paralegal job description is as wide and varied as there are attorneys, corporations, government agencies, and other entities that employ them.
 Perhaps this is a testament to their value and versatility.
 However, legal organizations and associations have established concise definitions to help clarify and standardize the paralegal profession and the paralegal’s role.